mrevanngo/LOL-statistical-analysis/README.md

 <iframe src="assets/hypothesis_test.html" width="800" height="500" frameborder="0"></iframe>

 The observed difference in comeback rates between Eastern and Western leagues was compared against the null distribution.

+- P-value: 0.9731

+### Conclusion

 Based on the p-value obtained from the permutation test:

-- P-value: 0.9731
 - We fail to reject the null hypothesis and conclude that there is no significant difference in comeback rates between regions.

 The conclusion from this test informs our understanding of whether regional playstyle differences actually translate to measurable performance differences when playing from behind.